-Stand for State is Penn State's bystander intervention initiative which focuses on interrupting situations related to sexual and relationship violence, mental health concerns, acts of bias, and risky drinking.
-It launched university-wide in January 2016 and is built upon the premise that in order to reduce harm on campus, a cultural shift is necessary.
+Bystander intervention is built upon the premise that in order to reduce harm on campus, a cultural shift is necessary.
 There are two ways that bystanders can take action and contribute to that cultural shift:

-1. Reactive Choices: The 4D's are options a bystander can use to respond to concerning situations in a safe and effective way.
+Reactive Choices: The 3D's are options a bystander can use to respond to concerning situations in a safe and effective way.

 Direct: Directly interact with the people involved in the situation and acknowledge concern.

-- Options to interrupt sexual violence - Grab some friends and check in together - "Are you ok?" - "I don't think you should hook up with that person.
-They seem drunk." - Options to interrupt acts of bias - "I don't know if you intended your comment to come across that way, but I understood it as you are implying..." - ""Are ALL____really like that?
+Options to interrupt sexual violence:

+- "Are you ok?" - "I don't think you should hook up with that person.
+They seem drunk." - Options to interrupt acts of bias: - "I don't know if you intended your comment to come across that way, but I understood it as you are implying..." - ""Are ALL really like that?
 That's not my experience." - "Are you okay?
 I want to let you know I don't agree with what that person said.
 Can I be supportive in some way?"